trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/reference.rst

       **Parameters**

-      * `grid` : Lattice2D object
+      * `grid` : Lattice object
           Defines the geometry of the simulation.
       * `omega_x` : float
           Inverse of the variance along x-axis.
       * `omega_y` : float, optional (default: omega_x)
-          Inverse of the variance along y-axis.
+          Inverse of the variance along y-axis (available if `grid` is a Lattice2D object).
       * `mean_x` : float, optional (default: 0)
           X coordinate of the gaussian function's peak.
       * `mean_y` : float, optional (default: 0)
-          Y coordinate of the gaussian function's peak.
+          Y coordinate of the gaussian function's peak (available if `grid` is a Lattice2D object).
       * `norm` : float, optional (default: 1)
           Squared norm of the state.
       * `phase` : float, optional (default: 0)